 This series of lamps brings together craft and functionality, exploring the potential of sustainable and experimental materials.
 Each surface is the result of a different biomaterial experiment from 2024, ranging from unprocessed alpaca wool, algae based biomaterial, foraged bull kelp, and bacterial leather.
-Each lamp is delicately sewn onto a hand-welded steel frame using waxed linen.
+Each lamp is sewn onto a hand-welded steel frame using waxed linen.

-Birthmark
+4. Birthmark

 40 x 35 x 35cm